18F/18f.gsa.gov/_posts/2015-06-08-data-act-data-act-explainer.md

 author:
 - becky
 tags:
-- open-data
+- open data
-- open-government
+- open government
-- rfp-ghostwriting
+- rfp ghostwriting
-- 18f-consulting
+- 18f consulting
 excerpt: "We love when we're able to contribure to open source projects from other organizations.
 Recently, we contributed to Bitly's open source google_auth_proxy to support our Hub and MyUSA applications, and our contribution has  already helped other OAuth2 providers."
 description: "We love when we're able to contribure to open source projects from other organizations.
 Recently, we contributed to Bitly's open source google_auth_proxy to support our Hub and MyUSA applications, and our contribution has  already helped other OAuth2 providers."
 image: /assets/blog/google-auth-proxy/bitly-oauth-github.jpg